Zeta-and-Company/expertise-statistics/README.md

 # expertise-statistics

-Code and research data for the "Expertise vs Statistics" paper
+Code and research data for the "Expertise vs Statistics" paper.